jose-lopez/ner_tagger/README.md

 $ python ./src/tagger/ner_tagger.py --model=grc_ud_proiel_lg --patterns=data/patterns2.1.jsonl --corpus=data/corpus

-The command above will produce a new tagged version of the corpus and it will be stored in 'tagged' folder.
+The command above will produce a new tagged version of the corpus stored in the 'tagged' folder.

 2. Suppose we request a report as follows: